Are you planning a trip to Japan in July?

 Nowhere near Mt.
 Fuji.

-The three-day event features more than 200 Japanese and international musicians, making it the largest outdoor music event in Japan.
+The three-day event features more than 200 Japanese and international musicians, making it Japan’s largest outdoor music event.

 Beer Gardens